jeremiahoclark/OpenYak/README.md

 ## Connect Your Platforms

-Yak supports the platforms you already use.
+Yak talks to you where you already work.
 Set up one or all of them.

 | Platform | What you need |
 |----------|---------------|